Congratulations on your acceptance!

 - Plan financially for the program.
 CHI will assist you with fundraising, including hosting several fundraising opportunities/events that you may find helpful to participate in.
-More information about this will be given at the orientation/parent night.
+More information about this will be given during your personal fundraising meeting with the program director.

-- Set up a peer-to-peer fundraising account (more information will be provided during orientation) on our website and visit our fundraising 101 page (coming soon) for helpful tips on successful fundraising.
+- Set up a peer-to-peer fundraising account (more information will be provided during fundraising meeting) on our website and visit our fundraising 101 page (coming soon) for helpful tips on successful fundraising.